xiasnocap/db1/README.md

 4. Say pip install -r requirements in command prompt

-5.After that, say py dank.py
+5. After that, say py dank.py

 6. Follow the given prompts

+The included exe is the python file compiled, it might work idk
 # Features

 Auto beg command